dreamfactorysoftware/df-docker/README.md

 `docker exec -it <container name> /bin/bash/`

-Note:  if you do not know the name of your container, you can use docker ps and it will list all of your running containers.
+Note:  if you do not know the name of your container, you can use the command `docker ps` and it will list all of your running containers.

 this will allow you to run commands inside of the container to update your files, etc.